SpoturDeal/MMM-Domoticz/README.md

 ## 23th April 2018
 Added current use of Watts please update config.js showItems with 'usage' Added total and todays use of energy in kWh.

+## 24th October 2018
+Added alarm status requested by jacha05
+Added Voltage and current requested by offgridonrocker Changed error in example config.js (typo in excludedDevices is now excludeDevices).

 The MIT License (MIT)
 =====================